nikohou/net-load-forecasting/README.md

 This is the official repository for the paper: ["Day-ahead net load forecasting with self-attention: dealing with meter and meta data unavailability by combining physical and data-driven models"] (✔️ Accepted to [International Energy Workshop](https://www.internationalenergyworkshop.org/meetings-16.html))

-The paper will be released once presented at the conference.
+The paper & slides will be released here once presented at the conference.

 ## Summary